 Troop Talking Points for Popcorn

 - A Scout is Thrifty – A Scout pays his/her own way.
-Scouts could earn up to 25% of what they sell to use for adventures such as campouts, summer camp and High Adventure camps!
+Scouts could earn commission on what they sell to use for adventures such as campouts, summer camp and High Adventure camps!
 They can pay for an entire year of Scouting by selling popcorn over a 2-month period.

 - Reduce Camp Fees: A portion of the popcorn a Scout sells goes to help improve Pioneer Scout Reservation, Camp Miakonda and Camping programs in Erie Shores Council!

 - Missed Opportunity: Scouts have family, friends and co-workers that are more likely to purchase popcorn from someone they know.
 Don’t assume they are already being approached by a Cub Scout.

 - BSA Marketing: Scouts selling popcorn gives visibility to the Scouts BSA program in the community that is good for all involved in Scouting.

 - Communication: Although Scouts are not as “cute” as Tiger Cubs, Scouts can articulate the benefits of supporting their Scouting adventure.

 - Corporate Sales: When a corporation is approached by a Scout, they see the potential to give back to the community and to help cultivate characteristics for future employees.
 The Scout can learn how to promote their program and their abilities.
 These skills can be helpful for when a Scout is applying for a job or looking for help on an Eagle project.